It’s the GREAT Vegan Pumpkin Pie! The best vegan pumpkin pie recipe, also soy-free, gluten-free, and oil-free. Absolutely delicious!

-Just in time for Thanksgiving, a new pumpkin pie recipe for you!
+Just in time for Thanksgiving, a vegan pumpkin pie recipe for you!

 Wait… Do we really need another pumpkin pie recipe?
 Why is this one special?

 Indeed, there is no shortage of pumpkin pie recipes – even vegan.
 A quick google search will confirm that.

 I’ve baked my fair share of pumpkin pies.
 Crusts made with graham or cookie crusts, fillings with silken tofu or chocolate, the list goes on.

 Plus, I wanted to develop a crust that is (1) wholesome and (2) EASY (we need some breaks during the holidays).

 Is this an easy vegan pumpkin pie recipe to make?